KidsCan: Raincoats for Kids

 Providing free fleece-lined, waterproof raincoats for kids whose families, struggling to make ends meet, often relegate as a lower-priority item.
 Schools recycle the raincoats every year and KidsCan tops them up as needed.
 15,620 raincoats were distributed in 2013, in partnership with the New Zealand Warriors.

 Warm Kids Cool Kids

 Providing thermal tops and beanies during the winter months and sunhats during summer in partnership with The Warehouse.
 Over 17,000 hand-knitted beanies and 10,000 sunhats were handed out in 2012.

 Health for Kids

 A new initiative for 2013 providing nit treatment, nit combs, hand sanitiser, band-aids and tissues for KidsCan partner schools.
 Over 2000 children were supported when the programme launched in Kaitaia - over 1000 basic hygiene items and 290 prescription medicines were provided.
-KidsCan have also partnered with Lumino the Dentists to provide Lumino dental hygiene kits and free dental care to families of children at KidsCan partner schools on Lumino Day.
+KidsCan has also partnered with Lumino the Dentists to provide Lumino dental hygiene kits and free dental care to families of children at KidsCan partner schools on Lumino Day.